romtifroux/romtifroux/README.md

 - 💞️ I’m looking to collaborate on computer
 - 📫 How to reach me romtifroux@gmail.com

-i will deposit software that can resolve discrete logarithm on ecdsa in ultra polynomial time, before quantum.
+i will deposit software that can resolve discrete logarithm on ecdsa in ultra polynomial time(0 to infinite length of the prime number field), before quantum.
 The attack will not cover the hash function, only pubkey.
 The software use Fusion curve, with Lift point and Division.
 Develloped in C/C++ with gmp library.